muneer78/muneer78.github.io/_posts/2024-12-28-chiefs-suck.md

 layout: post
 ---

-This is a compilation of the best Chiefss comments from Drew Magary and others on Deadspin and Defector.
+This is a compilation of the best Chiefs comments from Drew Magary and others on Deadspin and Defector.

 [Why Your Team Sucks: Kansas City Chefs](https://deadspin.com/why-your-team-sucks-kansas-city-chefs-5352707/):